ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 See [this article](https://docs.confluent.io/current/streams/architecture.html) for architecture presentation.

-When you want to deploy solution that spreads over multiple region to support global streaming, you need to address at least three challenges:
+When you want to deploy solution that spreads over multiple regions to support global streaming, you need to address at least three challenges:
-* How do you make dat available to applications across multiple data centers?
+* How do you make data available to applications across multiple data centers?
 * How to serve data closer to the geography?
-* How to be compliant on regulation, like GDPR?
+* How to be compliant on regulations, like GDPR?

 ### Solution considerations
 There are a set of design considerations to assess for each kafka solution: